Observation of charmonium sequential suppression in heavy-ion collisions at the Relativistic Heavy Ion Collider

 \section{Abstract}

-We report measurements of charmonium sequential suppression in $^{96}_{44}\rm{Ru}$+$^{96}_{44}\rm{Ru}$ and $^{96}_{40}\rm{Zr}$+$^{96}_{40}\rm{Zr}$ collisions at \sqrtsnn\ = 200 GeV with the STAR experiment at the Relativistic Heavy Ion Collider (RHIC).
+We report measurements of charmonium sequential suppression in Ru+Ru and Zr+Zr collisions at $\sqrt{s_{\mathrm {NN}}}$ = 200 GeV with the STAR experiment at the Relativistic Heavy Ion Collider (RHIC).
 The inclusive yield ratio of $\psi$(2S) to J/$\psi$ as a function of transverse momentum is reported, along with the centrality dependence of the double ratio, defined as the $\psi$(2S) to J/$\psi$ ratio in heavy-ion collisions relative to that in $p$+$p$ collisions.
-In the 0-80\% centrality class, the double ratio is found to be 0.41 $\pm$ 0.10 (stat) $\pm$ 0.03 (syst) $\pm$ 0.02 (ref), lower than unity with a significance of 5.6 standard deviations.
+In the 0--80\% centrality class, the double ratio is found to be 0.41 $\pm$ 0.10 (stat) $\pm$ 0.03 (syst) $\pm$ 0.02 (ref), lower than unity with a significance of 5.6 standard deviations.
 This provides experimental evidence that $\psi$(2S) is significantly more suppressed than J/$\psi$ in heavy-ion collisions at RHIC.
-It is also observed that this sequential suppression pattern is more pronounced at lower transverse momentum.
+This sequential suppression pattern seems to increase from peripheral to central collisions, but with no significant dependence on the transverse momentum.

 In ultrarelativistic heavy-ion collisions, Quantum Chromodynamics (QCD) predicts the formation of the Quark Gluon Plasma (QGP), in which quarks and gluons are no longer confined within hadrons \cite{Busza:2018rrf,Harris:2023tti}.
-Charmonia, bound states of charm quarks and their antiquarks ($e.g.$, J/$\psi$ and $\psi$(2S)), are excellent probes \cite{Prino:2016cni} for studying the properties of the QGP, as they are produced before the QGP formation and interact with it subsequently.
-In the QGP, charmonia are expected to experience both static \cite{SATZ1984447} and dynamical dissociations \cite{Laine:2006ns, Burnier:2015tda,Chen:2017jje,Brambilla:2008cx,Brambilla:2011sg,Brambilla:2013dpa}, leading to suppression of their yields in heavy-ion collisions relative to proton-proton ($p$+$p$) collisions.
-Such dissociation processes become more pronounced with increasing QGP temperature and charmonium size \cite{Laine:2006ns, Burnier:2015tda, Chen:2017jje}.
-The reverse process, {\it i.e.}, deconfined charm quarks and antiquarks recombine to form new charmonia \cite{Braun-Munzinger:2000csl,Grandchamp:2003uw,Zhao:2010nk}, could also happen in the QGP, and its prominence increases for larger charm quark and antiquark densities.
-The competing dissociation and regeneration processes, with the former generally dominant over the latter, have been theorized either to happen continuously throughout QGP evolution \cite{Zhao:2010nk,Liu:2009nb,PhysRevC.105.064907} or that all the charmonia are completely dissociated within the QGP before re-emerging during the hadronization process \cite{BRAUNMUNZINGER2000196,Andronic:2017pug}.
+Charmonia, bound states of charm quarks and their antiquarks ($e.g.$, J/$\psi$ and $\psi$(2S)), are sensitive probes \cite{Prino:2016cni} for studying the QGP, as they are produced predominantly before the QGP formation and experience its evolution subsequently.